|The Mercy School System|

-1) Poor children are educated to enter elementary school.
+1) Poor children are educated in preparation for entry into elementary school.

-2) The mothers of the children are free to seek work during the day.
+2) The mothers of the school children are free to seek work during the day.

 3) The schools give a certain stability, pride and dignity to the slum communities.
-The schools show the local government that these communities are a living and viable part of the city.
+The schools demonstrate to the local government that these communities are a living and viable part of the city.

 Nutrition-Health: One out of five children comes to our schools malnourished and hungry.
 We provide a lunch that for most of these children is their most nutritious meal of the day.
-Plus fruit and protein snacks in the morning and after naptime.
+In addition the children are given fruit and protein snacks in the morning and after naptime.
 We also measure the children's health and development throughout the school year.

 A Community Partnership: The communities help construct and staff the schools located in their neighborhoods.
-The HDF receives a 10 to 15-baht fee from parents or guardians each school day - just a fraction of the cost of most Bangkok private preschools.
-The fee is waived for over 500 poor families who cannot afford it.
-These poorest children also receive school supplies, book bags, shoes, uniforms, etc.
+The HDF receives a 10 to 15 baht fee from parents or guardians each school day - just a fraction of the real costs to operate the Mercy schools.
+This fee is waived for over 500 of the poorest children.
+The poorest children also receive school supplies, book bags, shoes, and uniforms at no cost.

-Preparing Communities to Run Their Own Schools: Whenever we open a new school, it is never our intention to "own" it forever.
-Our goal is always to strengthen the surrounding communities so that someday they can operate their own schools.
+Preparing Communities to Run Their Own Schools: Whenever we open a new school, it is never our intention to "own" this school forever.
+Our goal has always been to strengthen the surrounding communities so that someday they can operate their own schools.
 In recent years, we have been able to turn over eleven Mercy preschools to their communities.

 Related Mercy Centre Education Programs:

 A note on School Budgets: The parents and guardians of the school children support their school with a 10-baht -per-day fee, if they are able, in partnership with our schools.
 We also receive partial subsidies for teachers' salaries, milk and some school supplies.
 The figures below represent HDF's actual out-of-pocket costs after deducting fees and subsidies.

 School Name Thai Baht US$*